Premature Twins: Week by Week Twin Gestation Overview

 Once you’ve found out that you’re pregnant with twins, you might start worrying about giving birth prematurely.
 The risk of giving birth to premature twins is higher than if you were pregnant with a singleton.
 Nevertheless, about half of women pregnant with twins give birth at term.
 It means that they give birth when they’re at least 37+0 weeks pregnant.
 This group is not expected to experience any complications related to prematurity.
 The other half gives birth prematurely.

 How will my premature twins do?

 Today most children born very preterm – from 28 weeks – survive in high-income countries.
 In low-income countries about half of babies born at or below 32 weeks die.
 WHO estimates that preterm birth was responsible for nearly 1 million deaths in 2015.
 Three-quarters of them could be saved with current, cost-effective intervention.
 Being born prematurely means that there are long term risks.
-There is a greater risk of being diagnosed with cerebral palsy, mental retardation, visual and hearing impairments, and more subtle disorders of different central nervous system functions, such as language disorders, learning disabilities, attention deficit-hyperactivity disorder and behavioral problems.
+There is a greater risk of being diagnosed with cerebral palsy, mental retardation, visual and hearing impairments and more subtle disorders of different central nervous system functions, such as language disorders, learning disabilities, attention deficit-hyperactivity disorders and behavioral problems.
 How your babies will do depend on the course of your pregnancy and on how early your babies are born.
 It also depends on the individual babies and the care that they receive.
 Consult your doctor or your Maternal-Fetal Medicine (MFM) physician, if you’re worried about giving birth to premature twins.

 Twins born at 28 weeks

 The vast majority of twins born at 28 weeks survive in high-income countries.
 But they are in for quite a long stay at the Neonatal Intensive Care Unit (NICU).

 Twins born at 29 weeks